xieweiAlex/English_Learning/words/2024/words-May-24.md

+The stormy weather could include heavy rainfall, large hail and damaging winds.
+Flash flooding may also happen in some low-lying areas.

 As I've continued to create, share and connect people, I’ve **tapped into** a hidden form of motivation, one that is invisible to others.
 I've **softened my stance**.
 He gave an **ostentatious** yawn. -